-Reena Chandra Rajpal is a public health practitioner and seasoned development professional with 18 years of experience in strategic planning, development, grant making and management for charitable organizations, higher education and international NGOs.
+Reena Chandra Rajpal is a public health practitioner and seasoned development professional with extensive experience in strategic planning, development, grant making and management for charitable organizations, higher education and international NGOs.
 Reena joined the CBI Board of Directors as President (ex-officio) in 2013 and became Executive Director in 2019.

 Anant Baliga, MBA

 Anant Baliga is the director of business development at Symphony Corporation where he is responsible for the sales and business development success of the company.
 Prior to Symphony Corporation he worked with SSI Technologies.
 Anant joined the CBI Board of Directors in 2013.

 Michael Altaweel completed medical school in Canada and came to the University of Wisconsin in 1998 to complete a two-year fellowship in diseases and surgery of the retina and vitreous.
 He then joined the UW Department of Ophthalmology and Visual Sciences as an assistant professor.
 Mike joined the CBI Board of Directors in 2002.